schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/consulting.md

 If you would like support for an older version of SchemaCrawler, please request a Professional Support Package.
 You can report a security vulnerability by filing an issue on the [SchemaCrawler issues page].

+If you download and use SchemaCrawler, you are implicitly agreeing to the SchemaCrawler [licensing terms].
+Please review these [licensing terms].

 ## Levels of Support